kwan0xfff/SamsPy/docs/examples/lvbasic.rst

 So actual deltaV is likely somewhat lower.
 Furthermore, the engines are not throttled; they burn at full thrust until burnout.

-The second part of the output gives details on each stage.
+The second part of the output gives details on each stage, and a final summary of total wet and dry masses.
 Knowing the densities of the propellants, and the oxidizer/fuel ratios, it is possible to compute their masses and volumes.
 Using LOX/RP-1, it can be seen that the LOX tanks need to be